ajwjung/cv-application/README.md

-# cv-application
+# CV Application

-A web application that helps you build a CV
+A web application that helps build a custom CV.